Tobacco use

 Has snus contributed to the decline in smoking in Sweden in recent decades?

-Among young men in the16-29 age group, only 8 percent are daily smokers, with only 9 percent in the 30-44 age group.
-This is record low and may be compared with about 20-40 percent of daily smokers in the 15-24 age group in Europe.
-However, it must be added that 21 percent of Swedish men in the 16-44 age group use snus daily.
+Among young men, 6.5 percent of those in the 16-29 age group are daily smokers, and only 8 percent in the 30-44 age group.
+These are record-low figures, compared with about 20-40 percent of Europeans in the 15-24 age group who are daily smokers.
+Moreover, just over 22 percent of Swedish men in the 16-44 age group use snus every day.

 REFERENCES